vzafrin/learn-git/lessons/using-the-desktop.md

 ## Commit a change

 Now that you have a new branch and are on it.
-Pull up the using-the-desktop-tasks.md file in your favorite text editor and start making some changes.
+Pull up the using-the-desktop-tasks.md file the tasks folder gin your favorite text editor and start making some changes.

 After you have made a few edits, go ahead and make a commit.